david-hirst/onto-vae/weighted_loss_analysis/weighted_loss_analysis.md

 # OntoVAE with reconstruction loss weights

 The object of this project was to allow the inclusion of input node weightings for the reconstruction loss of OntoVAE.
-We have implemented this in the [vae_model.py](https://github.com/david-hirst/onto-vae/blob/main/onto_vae/vae_model.py) in this forked repository.
+We have implemented this [here](https://github.com/david-hirst/onto-vae/blob/main/onto_vae/vae_model.py).
 We have inserted an argument, `rec_loss_wts`, into the function called to train OntoVAE
 ```
 def train_model(...., rec_loss_wts=None):
 ```